Test Cases in Software Testing

 - Prerequisites: It is all about the requirements for the initiation of the testing.

-- Test Data: It is the main test data, that is the data which will be input to the software.
+- Test Data: It is the main test data, that is the data that will be input to the software.

 - Result expected: This is the set of the result which is expected from the test case.